Freekick1704/ECE550D_Project/README.md

 * Connected 32 my_dffe modules in parallel.
 * Corresponding file: reg32.v

+### Speed

+Tested using the "Fast-M 1.2V 0 Model" in Gate Level Simulation, the estimated maximum frequency that our register file can be clocked is about 83.333 MHz (Clock cycle = 12ns).

 ### Bugs or Issues

 No bugs or issues are discovered at this moment.